lettier/lettier.github.io/posts/2017-01-15-linear-regression-and-the-amazing-beard.markdown

 ```

 The major function in the module is `runLinearRegressionWithUnscaled`.
-The UI module will need to call this function with the input data in order to receive the found coefficients.
+The UI module will need to call this function with the data points in order to receive the found coefficients.

 ```haskell
   maxIterations